 Even though we’ve only owned our current house for a few months, this is our second time as homeowners, and in our 20 years of marriage, we’ve lived in a variety of houses.
 As a result, we’ve dealt with home repairs such as replacing the roof, flooring, water heaters, light fixtures, and faucets.

 We’ve had garage doors break, basements leak, sewer system issues, and major electrical issues.
-Falling tree limbs have caused significant damage to one house during bad weather, running toilets that have caused major utility bills, and we’ve dealt with lawn care and cleaning out gutters.
+Falling tree limbs have caused significant damage to one house during bad weather, running toilets have caused major utility bills, and we’ve dealt with lawn care and cleaning out gutters.

 There have been many things we’ve encountered through the years we’ve gratefully informed landlords about and stepped out of the way while repairs were delegated to professionals.
 Of course, now that we have more time, experience, and YouTube on our side, we’ve expanded the list of do-it-yourself projects we’re willing to tackle rather than delegate.
-But there are some things that we’ve decided are worth have professional skills complete.
+But there are some things that we’ve decided are worth having professional skills complete.

 Here’s My Homeowners Guide to Hiring a Handyman